joodaloop/webcraft/content/_index.md

 **I design and develop the best personal websites money can buy.**

-The kind of website that gets <a target="_blank" href="https://twitter.com/freeshreeda/status/1668389564799504386">shared</a> and talked about just for how cool it looks.
+The kind of website that gets [shared](https://twitter.com/freeshreeda/status/1668389564799504386) and talked about just for how cool it looks.

 If this is the sort of thing you're interested in creating, you can hire me.
 Let me know on [Twitter](https://twitter.com/joodalooped) or email (webcraft@joodaloop.com).